ArsalanShakil/ArsalanShakil/README.md

 - I’m currently working on [SIMHE-app](https://www.metropolia.fi/en/rdi/rdi-projects/simheapp-ii) project as a mobile developer (Flutter/dart). :blush:

-- I do full-stack Mobile and Web Development
+- I am a mobile developer with a focus on Android but I am comfortable working on iOS and hybrid apps as well

 - I always enjoy learning new skills